MrQuarters1/VECTR-Modules/nftablesmodernization.md

 ### Reflection Question
 - Why is it important to check for an existing ruleset before making changes?

+- What could happen if you add new rules without knowing the current configuration?

 ## Step 2: Create a Table
 Tables are used to organize firewall rules.
 ```bash